Berichte 2023

 Apart from the 12 people I wrote about in the first part, we have also continued to develop our other projects.

-We visited them all again and tried to make some contact with them.
-Each of them received a little something, they could talk about their everyday lives and I prayed for them.
-Unfortunately, the secondary school students in particular are doing very poorly at school.
-I suspect that this is due to the work ethic of both students and teachers and the two lost years of Corona.
-But nobody talks about it.
-They just complain.
-We met with all of those responsible for the students.
-Since we do not want to employ social workers, we can no longer look after the very weak and unwilling students, but have to select from the group of those in need the better ones and those who want to be supported.
-The even weaker and unwilling are a lost generation (with alcohol, drugs and petty crime).
+We visited them all again and tried to establish some contact with them.
+Each of them received a small gift, they were able to talk about their daily lives, and I prayed for them.
+Unfortunately, the secondary school students in particular are performing very poorly in school.
+I suspect this is due to the work ethic of both students and teachers and the two lost years of COVID-19.
+But no one talks about it.
+All they do is complain.
+We have met with all of our students' responsible staff.
+Since we don't want to employ social workers, we can no longer care for the very weak and unwilling students.
+Instead, we have to select from the group of those in need those who are better off and those who want support.
+The even weaker and unwilling are a lost generation (with alcohol, drugs, and petty crime).

-But some of the reasons for this can also be found in the current Namibian school system: the many long exams at the end of each semester and the many mock exams before them reduce the teaching time enormously.
-Students often have to learn alone because the teachers are busy correcting and "naturally" cannot teach.
-These long periods without teachers in the classroom help a few highly motivated students to make progress, but most of them become lazy and do nothing at all.
-Overall, teachers in state schools probably need to be more present in their classes and prepare students for the demanding external exams in grades 9 and 11.
-Parents are also complaining more and more that there are so many holidays and free weekends when the student residences are closed and they often have to travel long distances to pick up their children.
+But some of the reasons for this also lie in the current Namibian school system: the many long exams at the end of each semester and the many mock exams beforehand reduce teaching time enormously.
+Students often have to study alone because the teachers are busy marking and "naturally" cannot teach.
+These long periods without a teacher in the classroom help a few highly motivated students progress, but most become lazy and do nothing at all.
+Overall, teachers in public schools probably need to be more present in their classes and prepare students for the demanding external exams in grades 9 and 11.
+Parents are also increasingly complaining that there are so many holidays and free weekends when the student residences are closed and they often have to travel long distances to pick up their children.

 Unsere dreimonatige Zeit in Namibia (Teil1)